Transition to thermal equilibrium in a deformed crystal: Introduction

-Crystals with simple lattices are convenient for studying nonequilibrium processes in solid.
-It is known from the results of numerical simulations~\cite{Allen1987} that the process of energies equalization in molecular systems is accompanied by high-frequency oscillations.
-In the paper by Klein and Prigogine~\cite{Prig}, the equations for atoms motion of a one-dimensional harmonic crystal are solved directly and it is shown that the energies oscillations after an instantaneous thermal perturbation are described by the Bessel function of the first kind.
-In~\cite{Krivtsov 2014 DAN}, this problem is solved by analyzing the covariances, which allowed to generalize the results to the case of non-equilibrium processes in multidimensional crystals~\cite{Kuzkriv2016, Kuzkriv2017, KuzArxiv2017, TsaKuz2018, GavrKriv2019, Sokolov2019}.
-In this paper, we study an analogy non-equilibrium process that occurs in a nonlinear one-dimensional crystal after fast heating caused by an instant deformation.
+Nonequilibrium thermal processes in solids at nano- and microlevel are currently a subject of intensive research, partly driven by development of nano technologies~\mbox{\cite{Goldstein2007, Golovnev2006, Korobeynikov2012, KrivMoroz2002, Baimova2017,Vikesland18}}.
+At microlevel, a transition to an equilibrium state for nearly harmonic crystals is a gradual equalization of the kinetic and potential energies of the atomic motion according to the virial theorem~\cite{Hoower2015, Altenbah, Kuzkin2015, Kuzkin2017,Bass}.
+However, this theorem does not describe the processes that occur during the transients.
+A macroscopic description of such transients is also challenging since it requires application of special constitutive equations for ultrafast atomic processes. {Therefore, we develop a simple model that covers analytically both microscopic and macroscopic descriptions of the transient processes.}

-In the work the analytical expressions describing the crystal temperature as a function of time are obtained.
-Analytically it is shown that the system transfers into a state of equilibrium in accordance with the virial theorem.
+Crystals with simple lattices are convenient models for studying nonequilibrium processes in solids~\cite{Lepri2003, Rieder1967, Kannan2012, Xiong2013}.
+Numerical simulations~\cite{Allen1987} showed that the process of energies equalization in molecular systems was accompanied by high-frequency oscillations.
+In pioneering paper by Klein and Prigogine~\cite{Prig}, the equations of the atomic motion for a one-dimensional harmonic crystal were solved directly and it was shown that the energy oscillations after an instantaneous thermal perturbation were described by the Bessel function of the first kind.
+In later work~\cite{Krivtsov 2014 DAN}, this problem was solved by analyzing the dynamics equations for the velocity covariances, which allowed to generalize these results for more complex systems, including multidimensional crystals~\cite{Kuzkriv2016, KuzArxiv2017, Murachev2018, GavrKriv2019, Sokolov2019, Berinskii2019}.